mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

     println!("{}", nu3);
 }
 ```
-Function underscore_unknown_chars replace chars in input string to 'underscore' chars.
-First argument is input string (slice).
-Second argument is underscore char and the last argument is a predicate **function**.

 Predicate function has one char argument and should retrun false if char should be replaced and true if not.